thaong91/tn-appdev-spr22/_posts/2022-05-06-learning-react.md

 This is going to be another rather lengthy note documenting my learning as I'm going through the React course on Scrimba.
 Here we go:

-### First React code, wHy React, and building a React info site
+### First React code, why React, and building a React info site
 ---
 #### Setting up
 - This is mostly going through an easy setup and starting a simple React project.